-If Microsoft’s Office 365 is Used in Your Business, You’re Still Responsible for the Data.
-That’s Why You Need a Third-Party Backup Plan.
+If Microsoft’s Office 365 is Used in Your Business, So Do You.

 It’s highly common in the current business environment for companies to rely on Microsoft Office 365® for managing content and data critical to daily operations.
 Its debut in 2011 was a game changer for Office environments craving resources beyond one-time “boxed” software purchases.
 These yearly subscriptions provide for immediate access to the latest software versions, critical updates, security enhancements, and multi-user platforms.